zx80live/rabbits_dsl/README.md

 Description
 -----------------------------
-This is a simple immutable thread-safe builder for HTML-files.
+This is a simple immutable thread-safe builder for HTML-tables.
 For example:
 ```
 import com.zx80live.examples.rabbits.AsciiLib.Animals._